Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 ## File Organization

 The first step is to organize your repository.
-Create a new `autogen` folder and `vsi` folder folder in your repository, as shown below:
+Create a new `autogen` folder and `vsi` folder in your repository, as shown below:

 ```markdown
 research-repo/